 1. General

 1.1.
-The test procedure in this appendix shall be used for the tensile test of the buckle strap assembly described in paragraph 8.2.3.2. of this Regulation.
+The test procedure in this Annex shall be used for the tensile test of the buckle strap assembly described in paragraph 8.2.3.2. of this Regulation.

 2. Test procedure

 2.1.
 Fix the EA bracket side of the buckle strap assembly on the fixed clamp of the tensile test machine, and the Bc point on the moving clamp of the machine.